 All investment decisions are made by our Investment Committee, whose members consist of Steven L. Brown, Gerald Harder, Kyle Brown and Ron Kundich.
-The Investment Committee approves proposed investments by majority consent, which majority must include Steven L. Brown, in accordance with investment guidelines and procedures established by the Investment Committee.
-The Board oversees and monitors our investment performance.
+The Investment Committee approves proposed

 The compensation of each executive officer on the Investment Committee is set by the Compensation Committee.
 The executive officers on the Investment Committee are compensated in the form of annual salaries, annual cash bonuses and stock-based compensation.
 See "Executive Compensation - Named Executive Officer Compensation" and "Executive Compensation - NEO Agreements."
 The members of the Investment Committee serve or may serve as officers, directors or principals of entities that operate in the same or a related line of business as we do or of investment funds managed by our affiliates.
 Accordingly, they may have obligations to investors in those entities, the fulfillment of which might not be in the best interests of us or our stockholders.
 See "Risk Factors."